-In order for the System to make a real contribution to flight safety in civil aviation in the Republic of Kosovo, it is most important that all stakeholders comply with the procedures for Airport Protective Zones.
+In order for the System to make a real contribution to flight safety in civil aviation in the Republic of Kosovo, it is most important that all stakeholders comply with the procedures for Aerodrome Protective Zones.

 This manual offers guidance to those responsible for the safe operation of an aerodrome or technical facilities and those responsible for building permits for physical developments to assess the impact of the proposed development or construction on the safety of air navigation.
-This assessment is known as Airport Protective Zones.
-Under Law No. 03/L-051 on Civil Aviation CAA has the responsibility for Airport Protective Zones in the territory of Kosovo.
+This assessment is known as Aerodrome Protective Zones.
+Under Law No. 03/L-051 on Civil Aviation and based on Regulation No. 17/2017 on requirements and administrative procedures related to aerodromes CAA has the responsibility for Aerodrome Protective Zones in the territory of the Republic of Kosovo.

-This manual sets out the procedures on Airport Protective Zones to be followed by the responsible authorities.
+This manual sets out the procedures on Aerodrome Protective Zones to be followed by the responsible authorities.
 CAA requires that all parties are familiar with the contents and procedures described herein.

-Dritan GjonbalajDirector General Civil Aviation Authority
+Dritan Gjonbalaj Director General Civil Aviation Authority